pvanvelsen/SubscriptoSite/src/content/terms.md

 - Access your bank accounts or payment methods
 - Manage your subscriptions on your behalf

-### 3.2 Beta Status
+### 3.2 Service Updates

-Subscriptin is currently in **version 0.1.0** and is considered **pre-release/beta software**.
+Subscriptin is continuously improved and updated.
 The App may:
-- Contain bugs or errors
+- Receive new features and enhancements
-- Experience unexpected downtime or data loss
+- Experience occasional bugs or errors
-- Change significantly in future updates
+- Require periodic maintenance or downtime
-- Have incomplete or experimental features
+- Change in future updates to improve functionality

-**You acknowledge and accept the risks of using beta software.**
+**You acknowledge and accept that software may contain errors and that we work to address issues as they arise.**

 ---